Dear reader of ADxS.org, please excuse the disruption.

 4.2.1.
 Difference between dysphoria as a regular ADHD symptom and depression to be treated

-Many practitioners do not recognize dysphoria with inactivity as an original ADHD symptom, but confuse dysphoria with inactivity with dysthymia or depression and therefore improperly treat ADHD sufferers as if they had real depression.
+Many practitioners do not recognize dysphoria with inactivity as an original ADHD symptom, but confuse dysphoria with inactivity with dysthymia or depression and therefore improperly treat people with ADHD as if they had real depression.

-However, dysphoria during inactivity is a functional stress symptom (the drop in mood during inactivity is aimed at keeping the affected person active until the stressor is defeated) and is typical of ADHD.
+However, dysphoria during inactivity is a functional stress symptom (the mood drop during inactivity is aimed at keeping the person with ADHD active until the stressor is defeated) and is typical in ADHD.
 It is not a symptom of dysthymia or depression.

 Differential diagnosis of depression and dysphoria with inactivity ⇒ Depression and dysphoria in ADHD.